toivoh/Debug.jl/README.md

 ------------
 I have tried to encode the scoping rules of julia as accurately as possible, but I'm bound to have missed something.
 Also,
-* `type` blocks have not been correctly implemented.
 * The scoping rules for `for` blocks etc. in global scope are not quite accurate.
 * Code within macro expansions may become tagged with the wrong source file.